 - Book a private tour based on this itinerary and pricing on any Saturday-Thursday.
 Contact us here for details.

 All trip prices are per person based on double occupancy.
 If you’re travelling on your own, we’ll pair you up with a roommate of the same gender so that you can pay the same rate as other travellers.
 Prices are subject to change based on North Korean rate changes.
 Prices do not include return airfare from home country to Beijing.

 During your trip, sometimes it’s just more convenient and comfortable to have your own room.
-That’s why we offer a single supplement option—a single room all to yourself. €50 euro per night, also payable in AUD, USD, or RMB.
+That’s why we offer the option to have a single room all to yourself. €50 euro per night, also payable in AUD, USD, or RMB.

 6-STEP BOOKING PROCESS